Suspicious wires discovered, but no bomb on Delta plane

 NEW YORK The discovery of suspicious wires in plastic straws aboard a Madrid-bound Delta Air Lines jetliner on Thursday night forced the plane to return to New York, but authorities said they searched the aircraft and found no bomb.

 Delta Flight 126, a Boeing 767-300 with 206 passengers aboard, landed safely at John F. Kennedy airport shortly after 9:30 p.m.
-EDT, about 90 minutes after takeoff, according to the airline.
+EDT on Thursday, about 90 minutes after takeoff, according to the airline.

 Delta described the situation as a "security concern" without elaborating.
 Out of an abundance of caution, the airline said in a statement, the plane turned around and returned to New York.